prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 ### Desk Space
 <img class="lazyload img-right img-small" alt="smallest matx case" src="/img/case/matx/smallest-matx-case.jpg" />

-Always consider how much desk space your case will take up since it’s ultimately the shell of the shell of your system.
+Always consider how much desk space your case will take up since it’s ultimately  the shell of your system.
 If you have a small desk or several monitors, maybe consider a slimmer option or an alternate case placement.

 ### Front USB